JojiiOfficial/GoDBHelper/README.md

 		//Automatically fill the PKid field in s1.
 Only works if the 'orm'-Tag contains 'pk' and 'ai' and the reference to s1 is passed
 		SetPK:        true,
 	})
-	_ = resultSet

-	//Load the new entry in s2.
+	//Load the new entry into s2.
 Note that you have to set parseTime=True to read 'createdAt' in a time.Time struct var s2 TestStruct
-	err = db.QueryRow(&s2, "SELECT * FROM TestStruct WHERE pk_id=?", s1.Pkid)
+	err = db.QueryRow(&s2, "SELECT * FROM TestDB WHERE pk_id=?", s1.Pkid)
 	if err != nil {
 		fmt.Println(err)
 	} else {